Achant/Developer-Tools/README.md

 Doug: 40 WPM
 Amine: 30 WPM

+### Practice Pair Programming
+1.) pairing in roles(driver & navigator)
+2.) pairing on the same computer
+3.) giving feedback at the end of each day

 ### Master your Editor

 - [X] Artifact contains a list of 3+ features of your editor that you discovered